 Few cities match the iconic status that Paris boasts in the imagination of travellers.
-In fashion, gastronomy, the arts, she is queen.
-As you visit the different 'quartiers' of the City of Lights her moods shift from gritty to sophisticated, Haute Couture to punk.
+In fashion, gastronomy, and the arts, she is queen.
+As you visit the different 'quartiers' of the City of Light, her moods shift from gritty to sophisticated, from Haute Couture to punk.
 There is always something new to discover in Paris beyond the legendary sights and museums we all know so well.
 This fabled city has a way of getting under your skin and feeling instantly familiar to all who wander her hypnotic streets and linger at her inviting cafes.

 Nestled in the corner of rural south-west France stands Pau, the capital of the Béarn province, a bastion of history and culture.
 The town occupies a unique geographical position in the foothills of the Pyrenées.
-With its awe-inspiring views of the mountain range, Pau is only a few hundred kilometres from the major towns of Bordeaux and Toulouse, and even closer to Spain and the Atlantic Ocean.
-A springboard to sunny beaches or snow-capped mountains, Pau’s pretty streets and excellent gastronomy are enough to ensure leaving will be difficult.
+With its awe-inspiring views of the mountain range, Pau is only a few hundred kilometres from the major towns of Bordeaux and Toulouse and even closer to Spain and the Atlantic Ocean.
+A springboard to sunny beaches or snow-capped mountains, Pau’s pretty streets, and excellent gastronomy are enough to ensure leaving will be difficult.

-If you like food, art and architecture you will feel right at home in Rouen.
+If you like food, art, and architecture you will feel right at home in Rouen.
 You can find this historical capital right in the heart of Upper Normandy.
-Being located on the banks of the beautiful Seine River, Rouen is an easy launch pad for exploring the French countryside, and picturesque areas like Connelles and Val-de-Reuil can be found just around the corner.
+Being located on the banks of the beautiful Seine River, Rouen is an easy launchpad for exploring the French countryside, and picturesque areas like Connelles and Val-de-Reuil can be found just around the corner.
 Walking through Rouen is like walking through history.
-This is a city with an abundance of historic buildings, markets and shops.
+This is a city with an abundance of historic buildings, markets, and shops.

 Toulon is a genuine incarnation of Provence, not one of those garishly painted souvenir shops some other towns along the Riviera seem to have turned into.
 Toulon smells of real lavender and thyme in the market places, of salty sea breeze that wafts through the coastline, and of a vibrant yet relaxing atmosphere that attracts locals and visitors alike.